Frequently Asked Questions

 I suddenly have an extra student in my class in a “J1” section.
 What is this?

 Students enrolled in the J1 section of your course are Alumni Audit students.
 These students are all alumni of the University and are therefore entitled to audit any undergraduate MET course with the instructor’s permission.
-These students are added after the third week in the semester, which is why the extra section appears late.
+These students are added after the third week of the semester, which is why the extra section appears late.
 For additional information, please see the Alumni Audit page.